 THE GROUP HAS INVESTED IN AN EXPERIENCED AND CAPABLE EXECUTIVE MANAGEMENT TEAM, COMPLEMENTED BY HIGHLY CAPABLE COLLEAGUES WITH A COMMON PURPOSE.

 SYSTEMS AND PROCESSES ARE IN PLACE ON WHICH TO BUILD AND SCALE THE BUSINESS.

-Hedging

-strategy to

-mitigate risk
+Committed Hedging sustainability strategy to mitigate risk

-career

-progression

-Experienced management team
+Employee career progression Experienced management team